What is Vendor Management? Importance & Process

 How Contract Lifecycle Management Software Supports Vendor Programs

-Vendor management programs traditionally focus on vendor sourcing and vendor information management.
+Vendor contract management programs traditionally focus on vendor sourcing and vendor information management.

 Here are ways a CLM can significantly improve your organization’s ability to align the supplier relationship to the underlying contract: